 - Chinese Scholars and Students Association (CSSA)

 - Design for America at NYU (DFA)

 - Institute of Electrical and Electronic Engineers (IEEE)

-- Institute of Industrial and Systems Engineers (IISE) - IN INCUBATION
+- Institute of Industrial and Systems Engineers (IISE)

 - Institute of Transportation Engineers (ITE)

 - New York Water Environment Association Student Club (NYWEA)

 - out in Science, Technology, Engineering, and Mathematics (oSTEM)

 - Poly Anime Society (PAS)

 - Society for the Advancement of Materials and Process Engineering (SAMPE)